grantjenks/python-sortedcontainers/docs/performance-scale.rst

 The above table displays the performance of adding elements to a sorted list.
 Notice the particularly good ratio, approximately 1.77, out-performed the theoretically expected 2.154.
-This is in large part due to the different constant times required for various operations of which memory plays a large role and is discussed below.
+This is mainly due to the different constant times required for various operations, of which memory plays a large role and is discussed below.

 ====== ======= ============ ============== ============= =========
 Method    Size   Operations           Time       Ops/Sec     Ratio